 - Hillcrest School recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example those with a disability or special educational need (SEND).
-Nationally these children face higher risk of peer group isolation and experience disproportionate levels of bullying, peer on peer abuse, harassment and mental health difficulties. - We recognise that a range of additional barriers can exist when recognising abuse and neglect in this group of children.
+Nationally these children face higher risk of peer group isolation and experience disproportionate levels of bullying, child-on-child abuse, harassment (physically and/or online) and mental health difficulties. - We recognise that a range of additional barriers can exist when recognising abuse and neglect in this group of children.
 For example, due to their level of SEND a lack of experience may mean the child does not recognise they are being abused, particularly by their peers.
 Additionally, a child may struggle to communicate their feelings due to a lack of vocabulary or language difficulties or parents may be over-protective and unwilling to recognise the physical or sexual maturity of their child.
 As a result, staff may have problems identifying signs and symptoms of abuse or neglect in such cases and assume that indicators of possible abuse such as behaviour, mood or injury relate to the child's level of SEND. - Our SENDCO works closely with the DSL to identify patterns and concerns in the conduct and progress of SEND students.
-A member of the SEND team is also a trained deputy DSL. - All members of staff are updated with information relating to students on our vulnerable list for close monitoring.
+The SENDCO is a trained deputy DSL. - All members of staff are updated with information relating to students on our vulnerable list for close monitoring.
 Where appropriate, the SENDCO will prepare and circulate a risk assessment and support plan to provide specific guidance to staff on the emotional well-being of SEND students and intervention strategies staff should use to support them.
-This information is used by the SENDCO to review Educational Health and Care plans as part of our multi-agency work to such some of our most vulnerable students.

-- Information about our most vulnerable students, specifically those will special educational needs, is shared with staff in our weekly safeguarding briefing. - When the school is considering excluding, either fixed term or permanently, a vulnerable student and / or a student who is the subject of a child protection plan or a child in need, we will consider all possible safeguarding risks and call a multi-agency risk-assessment meeting, where necessary, prior to making the decision to exclude.
+This information is used by the SENDCO to review Educational Health and Care plans as part of our multi-agency work to such some of our most vulnerable students. - Information about our most vulnerable students, specifically those will special educational needs, is shared with staff in our weekly safeguarding briefing. - When the school is considering a suspending or permanently excluding a vulnerable student and / or a student who is the subject of a child protection plan or a child in need, we will consider all possible safeguarding risks and call a multi-agency risk-assessment meeting, where necessary, prior to making the decision.
 In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment will be completed prior to convening a meeting of the Governing Body.

-Section 17 - Gender and Sexual Identity
+Section 16 - Gender and Sexual Identity

 - Staff will share information with the DSL about a pupil who discloses that they feel like their body is 'wrong' after talking to a stranger on the internet, or that they are binding their breasts'. - Staff are aware that pupils experiencing gender-identity issues may also raise safeguarding concerns, such as significant changes in behaviour and performance, mental health issues, self-harm, self-medication, emotional or sexual experiences in which they may have been significantly harmed, or in relationships that put them in danger.
-A pupil disclosing gender identity issues will be reported and supported in line with our usual safeguarding practice, including communication with parents and external agencies, as required. - Mary Bunce (Senior Learning Mentor) is our designated point of contact for students to speak about any matters relating to their identity and sexuality and access appropriate support in school and/or externally.
-This information is shared with students in form period activities, assemblies and displays around school.
+A pupil disclosing gender identity issues will be reported and supported in line with our usual safeguarding practice, including communication with parents and external agencies, as required. - Mary Bunce (Senior Learning Mentor) and Amy McFetridge (Place2Be practitioner) are our designated points of contact for students to speak about any matters relating to their identity and sexuality and access appropriate support in school and/or externally.
+This information is shared with students in form period activities, Life Skills lessons, assemblies and displays around school.

-Section 18 - Private Fostering
+Section 17 - Private Fostering